ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 Currently, the most common type of mechanisms (NetworkLockType) to temporarily lock an asset in a network are (i) TIME_LOCK, (ii) HASH_LOCK, (iii) HASH_TIME_LOCK.

+Some examples of the use of lock mechanisms are follows.
+Bitcoin [BTC] utilizes a time-lock for delays in some of its operations (e.g., nLockTime).
+Ethereum [ETH] uses a Hash-Lock mechanism for atomic swaps.
+Ethereum and Ripple [XRP] uses Hashed Time-lock in their contracts (HTLC).

 The exact definition of these asset locking mechanisms are network-dependent, and such are out of the scope of the current work.